tisfeng/Easydict/docs/How-to-use-macOS-system-dictionary-in-Easydict-en.md

 ### Adding third-party dictionaries

-> ⚠️ To alleviate concerns related to copyright, acquire your own paperback copy or app.
+> ⚠️ To alleviate concerns related to copyright, acquire your paperback copy or app.

-The easiest way for adding a dictionary to macOS is to find a converted .dictionary file, drag it into the Dictionary folder of Apple Dictionary, and then restart Dictionary.app to ensure the new dictionary appears in the Settings.
+The easiest way to add a dictionary to macOS is to find a converted .dictionary file, drag it into the Dictionary folder of Apple Dictionary, and then restart the Dicionary.app to ensure the new dictionary appears in the Settings.

 Attention: Each time a new dictionary is added, Easydict needs to be restarted to see the changes in effect.
 Also, modifying the dictionary application settings may cause Easydict to crash; this is an expected behaviour.